celery/celery/docs/getting-started/brokers/sqs.rst

 -------

-Multiple products in the Amazon Web Services family could be a good candidate to store or publish results with, but there is no such result backend included at this point.
+Multiple products in the Amazon Web Services family could be a good candidate to store or publish results with, but there's no such result backend included at this point.

 .. warning::

-    Do not use the ``amqp`` result backend with SQS.
+    Don't use the ``amqp`` result backend with SQS.

     It will create one queue for every task, and the queues will not be collected.
 This could cost you money that would be better spent contributing an AWS result store backend back to Celery :)